 Enable a payment processor

 All subscription orders are processed through the Shopify Checkout.
-To process orders, you must have a valid payment processor enabled.
-Currently, Shopify offers the following payment methods that can be used to accept payment from customers:
+To process orders, you must have one of Shopify’s eligible subscription payment processors enabled.
+At this time, you can use the following payment processors to accept payment from subscription customers:

 Enroll in Shopify Payments

-If you haven't already enabled Shopify Payments on your Shopify store, you will need to apply for and use the payment processor to work with the Shopify Checkout integration.
-For more information on setting up Shopify Payments, visit Shopify Payments.
+If you haven't already enabled Shopify Payments on your store, you will need to do so for the Shopify Checkout Integration.
+Visit Shopify Payments for more information.

 Enable PayPal Express

 Once enabled, Shopify contacts PayPal on your behalf to approve your account for Reference Transactions, which allows you to charge customers automatically.
-This is done once you have PayPal Express activated in your Payment settings on Shopify, and at least one subscription configured in Recharge.
-Visit Using PayPal for automatic billing on Shopify to learn more about this process.
+Refer to Shopify’s article Using PayPal for automatic billing to learn more about this process.

 Check your email after you’ve enabled PayPal Express and have added a product to Recharge, or contact Shopify Support for more information.